mrcloudmustache/aws-certified-advanced-networking/1_1-design-edge-networking-services.md

 * ACM is a regional service
 * Certs created in one region cannot be used by a service in another region.
 * **ACM certs for CloudFront should be created in us-east-1**

+## OAI
+* Create an OAI identity and assign it to the distribution
+* The OAI can be used in bucket policies
+* Only used for S3 origins not static websites

+## Secure custom origins
+* Require custom headers or filter CloudFront edges IP addresses with a firewall